SambhavS/Phase/README.md

 ## Boolean Keywords
 `and`, `not`, and `or` are boolean keywords.
-They work like functions but may not evaluate all given arguments because of short circuiting.
+If you've never used boolean operators before, you can read about them here: https://en.wikipedia.org/wiki/Boolean_algebra#Basic_operations.
+Syntactically, they work like functions but may not evaluate all given arguments because of short circuiting.

 ## Function Keywords
 **def**